Sliding Scale Day - Not a Sale

 Economic Justice

-This experiment in economic justice is a way to dismantle traditional ideas of business.
-If we truly want to dismantle capitalism and other systems of harm, we must also dream and practice new ways of being.
-Sliding Scale day here at Mae Botanicals is a practice in implementing my values and experimenting in new economic systems.
+This experiment in Economic Justice is a way to dismantle traditional ideas of business.
+If we truly want to dismantle capitalism and other systems of harm, we must also dream and practice new systems of liberation and interdependence.
+Sliding Scale Day here at Mae Botanicals is a move toward implementing my values by experimenting with new economic systems.
 If you want to read more about my values check out these blogs here and here.

 What is the Difference between a Sliding Scale and a Sale?